MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagnextsendacct-canonical-property.md

 **Applies to**: Outlook

-Specifies the server that a client is currently attempting to use to send e-mail.
+Specifies the server that a client is currently attempting to use to send email.

 |||
 |:-----|:-----|